Seventh Generation Inc.

-Seventh Generation, Inc. is an American company that sells eco-friendly cleaning, paper, and personal care products.
-Established in 1988, the Burlington, Vermont–based company distributes products to natural food stores, supermarkets, mass merchants, and online retailers.
-In 2016 Anglo-Dutch consumer goods company Unilever acquired Seventh Generation for an estimated $700 million.
+Seventh Generation, Inc. is an American company selling eco-friendly cleaning, paper, and personal care products.
+Established in 1988, the Burlington, Vermont-based company distributes products to natural food stores, supermarkets, mass merchants, and online retailers.
+In 2016, Anglo-Dutch consumer goods company Unilever acquired Seventh Generation for an estimated $700 million.

 Seventh Generation focuses its marketing and product development on sustainability and the conservation of natural resources.
-The company uses recycled and post-consumer materials in its packaging, as well as biodegradable, plant-based phosphate- and chlorine-free ingredients in its products.
+The company uses recycled and post-consumer materials in its packaging, as well as biodegradable, plant-based phosphate-free and chlorine-free ingredients in its products.

 The company attributes the name "Seventh Generation" to the "Great Law of the Iroquois".
-Per the company, the document states, "in our every deliberation, we must consider the impact of our decisions on the next seven generations."
+Per the company, the document states, "In our every deliberation, we must consider the impact of our decisions on the next seven generations."

 History

-1988-1990
+1988–1990

-1988: Alan Newman acquires Renew America, a mail-order catalog that sells energy-, water- and resource-saving products.
-After giving the catalog a new look, an enhanced mix of products, and a new name – Seventh Generation – Newman embarks on a campaign to raise funding for the venture.

-1989: Entrepreneur and author of How to Make the World a Better Place, Jeffrey Hollender joins Newman and helps secure much-needed capital.

-1989: A mention in the New York Times increases orders seven-fold within a year.
+In 1988, Alan Newman acquired Renew America, a mail-order catalog that sells energy-, water- and resource-saving products.
+After giving the catalog a new look, an enhanced mix of products, and a new name, Seventh Generation, Newman embarked on a campaign to raise funding for the venture.
+The next year, entrepreneur and author of How to Make the World a Better Place, Jeffrey Hollender, joined Newman and helped secure much-needed capital, and a mention in the New York Times increased orders seven-fold within a year.

-1991-2000

-1992: Newman leaves Seventh Generation to start Magic Hat Brewing Company.
+1991–2000